Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - Explore the mongoose documentation for Model methods
 - What are the options in a Model.findOneAndUpdate method, explore about it
 - API - update the user by emailId

+#EP-08

+- Explore schematype options from the documantation
+- add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Imporve the DB schema - PUT all appropiate validation on each field in Schema
+- Add timestamps to the userSchema